mannek43/dxscaleout/README.md

 For this you will need to be authenticated to a Dev Hub org - this is typically the Production Org

-- Authenticate to  DevHub (Production Org)
+- Authenticate to the devhub  DevHub (Production Org)

     You need to perform this step only once
    ```